What are Anti Androgens?

 List of Anti Androgen Foods

-Soy Products: The science of soy as an anti-androgen comes from its goitrogenic properties, which allow it to inhibit activity in the thyroid gland and is thought to be essential in the production of testosterone in the body.
-This is our Favorite Soy on the Market.
+The science of soy as an anti-androgen comes from its goitrogenic properties, which allow it to inhibit activity in the thyroid gland and is thought to be essential in the production of testosterone in the body.

-Flaxseed: Flaxseed is a highly estrogenic food that can reduce testosterone and suppress the 5-alpha reductase enzyme, which helps in the production of androgenic hormones.
-This is our Favorite Flaxseed on the Market.
+Flaxseed is a highly estrogenic food that can reduce testosterone and suppress the 5-alpha reductase enzyme, which helps in the production of androgenic hormones.

-Vegetable Oils: Due to of the refining process used to produce them, most vegetable oils are high in polyunsaturated fatty-acids (PUFA), which has been shown to reduce testosterone in clinical tests.
-This is our Favorite Cooking Oil on the Market.
+Due to of the refining process used to produce them, most vegetable oils are high in polyunsaturated fatty-acids (PUFA), which has been shown to reduce testosterone in clinical tests.

-Caffeine: A 2012 study documented a correlation between caffeine consumption and enlarged prostate leading to cancer in lab rats.
+A 2012 study documented a correlation between caffeine consumption and enlarged prostate leading to cancer in lab rats.
 Concluding that “chronic intake from puberty increases androgenic signaling and cell proliferation in the rat prostate gland.”
 By cutting out caffeine as well as sugar, individuals will keep androgenic hormones safely in check.
-This is our Favorite Coffee on the Market.

 Anti Androgen Benefits, Treatments and Uses